 Items 1 and 2 below define unsubsidized and subsidized employment and provide other necessary information.

 1. Unsubsidized Employment

-Unsubsidized employment is work with earnings provided by an employer who does not receive a subsidy for the creation and maintenance of the employment position.
+Unsubsidized employment is when earnings are provided by an employer who does not receive a subsidy for the creation and maintenance of the employment position.